Botswana decriminalizes gay sex | DW | 11.06.2019

 Botswana joined a number of other African countries in legalizing gay sex on Tuesday.

-The ruling was met with approval by human rights group Amnesty International claiming it was "a victory in the battle for equality and freedom to love whoever you choose."
+The ruling in the landmark case was met with approval by human rights group Amnesty International claiming it was "a victory in the battle for equality and freedom to love whoever you choose."

 Read more: Botswana government loses battle to ban gay group